 The HBR article shares the results of a survey that revealed that small talk was both positive and negative.
 “On days workers made more small talk than usual, they experienced more positive emotions and were less burned out.
 They were also more willing to go out of their way to help their colleagues.
 At the same time, they felt less focused on and less engaged in their work tasks, which limited their ability to assist others.
 However, we found that one group — people who were adept at reading others and adjusting their conversations in response — were less likely to report feeling disrupted by small talk.
 We also saw that conversations didn’t have to be intimate or lengthy to deliver benefits.
 On the whole, it was clear to us that the positives of small talk outweighed the negatives and that those negatives could be managed.”

-As remote work continues to be the norm, we must build small talk into our daily ritual.
+As remote work continues, we must build small talk into our daily ritual.
 Here are some tips to think about.

 Build in time at the start of every meeting for participants greet one another, exchange pleasantries, and ask fun questions.
 This can also set a positive tone for a meeting.

 Orchestrate informal virtual interactions among employees.
 There are a number emerging technology solutions like Airmeet that sets up virtual speed networking for employees.
 One probable upside is that these exchanges, though less spontaneous, are more inclusive — giving everyone the opportunity to connect rather than leaving it to chance.